webhintio/hint/packages/hint-html-checker/README.md

   behavior—so that, say, you’d end up with some unintuitive, unexpected result in the DOM.

-For explanation behind those requirements, please checkout:
+For explanation behind those requirements, please check out:

 * [rationale for syntax-level errors](https://www.w3.org/TR/html/introduction.html#syntax-errors)
 * [rationale for restrictions on content models and on attribute values](https://www.w3.org/TR/html/introduction.html#restrictions-on-content-models-and-on-attribute-values)

 ## Can the hint be configured?

-By default only the first occurance of each error/warning is reported when validating the markup.
+By default, only the first occurrence of each error/warning is reported when validating the markup.
 However, you can configure the hint to view the complete list.